 Why Berks County Residents Choose and Recommend Our Grandparents’ Rights Attorneys

 As a grandparent, you want only the best for your family.
 We feel the same way.
 That’s why we represent both grandparents and parents to determine a custody and visitation plan that is best for the child.
 If your Grandparents’ Rights are threatened because of a divorce or your grandchildren are victims of child abuse, we can help you.
 Here’s why.

 - proven, experienced Grandparents’ Rights Attorneys in Reading, Berks County or anywhere in Pennsylvania; and

 - genuinely compassionate, understanding and dedicated Grandparents’ Rights Attorneys.
 We have a reputation for being the most people and family-oriented law firm in Berks County.

 - take as much time as it takes to understand your unique family situation in detail;

 - ask the right questions only experienced Grandparents’ Rights Attorneys know to ask; and

 - explain legal issues using plain English, so you know where you stand and how we’ll proceed.

-Clearly, the legal help you’re looking for and the respect and emotional support you deserve are a phone call away.
+The legal help you’re looking for, and the respect and emotional support you deserve are a phone call away.
 Contact Us Online or call 610.670.9000 today.